intel-analytics/ipex-llm/docs/docs/Orca/orca-pytorch-estimator.md

 * `use_tqdm`: parameter for `horovod` and `torch_distributed` backends.
 You can monitor training progress if use_tqdm=True.
 * `workers_per_node`: parameter for `horovod` and `torch_distributed` backends. worker number on each node. default: 1.
 * `model_dir`: parameter for `bigdl` backend.
 The path to save model.
 During the training, if checkpoint_trigger is defined and triggered, the model will be saved to model_dir.
-* `backend`: You can choose "horovod",  "torch_distributed" or "bigdl" as backend.
+* `backend`: You can choose "horovod",  "ray" or "bigdl" as backend.
 Default: bigdl.

 ### Use horovod Estimator
 #### **Train model**